How to get rid of bugs

 All our plants are thoroughly checked before delivery to ensure they’re bug-free, so you shouldn't see any pests on new plants, but we recommend giving your plants a check-up every three months.
 The earlier you find the pests, the easier they are to get rid off.

 If you do find anything, don't panic.
 Infestations can usually be fixed.
 The first thing to do is isolate the affected plant, so the bugs don't spread further.
 Use the pictures below to identify what sort of bugs you have, as treatment varies.
 We don’t recommend any harsh artificial chemicals.
-There are very effective natural treatments available, particularly neem oil (be warned, this fruit oil smells awful, but it’s good).
 Now, let’s identify your unwanted critters.

 These tiny red arachnids are especially attracted to palms.
 They hang out on the underside of leaves and devour leaf cells, until your plant’s leaves are riddled with holes.
 You may notice their very fine webbing before you spot a bug.

-The best way to get rid of them is with insecticidal soap or neem oil, which suffocates them.
+The best way to get rid of them is with insecticidal soap, which suffocates them.
 Start by thoroughly wiping the plant, or giving it a good wash in the shower, to get rid of the webbing (the webbing protects the eggs so you need to clear it to properly fight the infestation).
-Then mix up your soap/neem oil in a spray bottle according to the instructions and drench the plant with it.
+Then mix up your soap in a spray bottle according to the instructions and drench the plant with it.
 Really drench it.
 Repeat once a week for three weeks and they should be gone.